mathiasertl/django-ca/docs/source/settings.rst

    If this setting is *not* set, **django-ca** will select the CA that is currently usable (enabled, currently valid, not revoked) and and has an expiry furthest in the future.

+.. _settings-ca-default-dsa-signature-hash-algorithm:

+CA_DEFAULT_DSA_SIGNATURE_HASH_ALGORITHM
+   Default: ``"SHA-256"``

+   .. versionadded:: 1.23.0

+   The default hash algorithm for signing public keys of certificate authorities that use a ``DSA`` private key.
+The setting is also used when signing CRLs of such certificate authorities.

+   Please see :py:attr:`~django_ca.constants.HASH_ALGORITHM_NAMES` for valid values for this setting.

+   The default hash algorithm for ``RSA`` and ``EC`` certificates can be configured with :ref:`settings-ca-default-signature-hash-algorithm`.

 .. _settings-ca-default-elliptic-curve:

 CA_DEFAULT_ELLIPTIC_CURVE